iridakos/iridakos.github.io/_posts/2018-10-22-elasticsearch-bucket-aggregations.markdown

 ---

 ## Introduction

-I decided to write a series of tutorials for Elasticsearch aggregations since I recently used the feature for the first time and I found it amazing.
+I decided to write a series of tutorials about Elasticsearch aggregations.
 In this first post of the series, we are going to deal with the **bucket aggregations** that allows us to implement faceted navigation.

 ### What is Elasticsearch